Two local favorites, Joe Highsmith and Jacob Koppenberg, ousted at PNGAs

 REIGN FC

 • Goalkeeper Scout Watson has been placed on the season-ending injury list after suffering a concussion in practice a month ago.
-Watson joined the Reign during the preseason as a nonroster invitee and then was signed May 22.
+Watson joined the Reign during the preseason as a nonroster invitee and was signed May 22.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.